 by Marilyn Mackenzie

 Inspiration comes from many sources.
 Just wandering outside, drinking in the ever-changing beauty of God’s world around me, oft times inspires me.
 The chirping birds and meowing of neighbors’ cats, or the heat of the sun on my arm might cause my brain to start spewing out endless words, "prose art" a friend called it recently.
 Reading the Bible or great classical literature or the works of famous poets might also cause my hand to perform in a writing frenzy.

 Last evening, I searched the works and quotations of great men and women of old for inspiration.
 A quotation from Abraham Lincoln caught my attention.

 "It is said an eastern monarch once charged his wise men to invent a sentence, to be ever in view, and which should be true and appropriate in all times and situations.
 They presented him with the words, ‘And this, too, shall pass.’
 How much it expresses!
 How chastening in the hour of pride!
 How consoling in the depths of affliction!"

 I agree with Old Abe.
 This small phrase speaks volumes.
 It’s one we often use as a reminder to one in the midst of turmoil.
-It's probably been used here about pain and trials.
+It may have been used here in the comment section about pain and trials.
 "And this, too, shall pass."

 But Honest Abe reminded me that the phrase is true and appropriate in all situations.
 We're reminded that happy times, joyous times, are often not permanent either.
 That being the case, we certainly must rejoice and dance during those times of festivities.